metamaxo/rust-nsm-enclave-runner/README.md

 run metadata) live under `nsm-enclave-runner/target/enclave/` for easy archival or external tooling.

+## Configuration

+The scripts load opinionated defaults from `scripts/config.defaults.sh`.
+To customize them, copy the file to `scripts/config.local.sh` and adjust values there (the local file is ignored by git).
+Any environment variable you export before running a script also overrides the defaults.

+Key toggles include:

+- `ENCLAVE_IMAGE_TAG`: Docker tag used when building the enclave image.
+- `ENCLAVE_CPU_COUNT` / `ENCLAVE_MEMORY_MIB`: resources passed to `nitro-cli run-enclave`.
+- `ATTESTATION_HOST`, `ATTESTATION_PORT`, `ATTESTATION_PATH`: where the host fetches attestation material.
+- `SOCAT_LOG_PATH`: location for bridge logs.
+- `NITRO_ROOT_EXPECTED_FINGERPRINT`, `NITRO_ROOT_CERT_PATH`: trust anchors used during attestation verification.

 ## Verifier Library Usage

 The `attestation-verifier` crate exposes `nitro_verifier::attestation`, which you